FusionCache/docs/docs/index.md

 ## Install
-Fusion is only available as a Debian package.
+Fusion is available as a Debian package.
+An Alpine Linux based Docker image will released soon.

 {: .important}